3 Keys to an Evergreen Contract

 The frequency of the recurring alert depends on the purpose.
 An alert to review a particular evergreen contract in depth might recur every year.
 An alert to review evergreen contracts throughout the contract portfolio as a group might recur quarterly or monthly.

 One of the most significant contract management shortcomings for organizations is the myopic focus on a single contract.
-While it is certainly important to negotiate the best bargain for the organization, contract risk management revs up after contract execution.
+While it is important to negotiate the best bargain for the organization, contract risk management revs up after contract execution.
 Evergreen clauses can compound this problem, because there is little external reason to reassess them after execution.
-Unless, of course, there is a breach when its too late to deal with the contract proactively.
+Unless there is a breach when it is too late to deal with the contract proactively.

 The corrective action is to review the contract portfolio holistically on a periodic basis.
 This requires effective contract management reporting.
 Collecting evergreen contracts or contracts with an indeterminate duration for analysis can be illuminating.
 Ask these questions of your contract portfolio:

 - What percentage of all contracts are evergreen or indeterminate?

 - How long ago was the oldest review of an evergreen contract?